Restaurant Marketing - 16 Marketing Strategies For Growth

 8. Build A Strong, Positive Online Reputation

-This will allow you to automatically build online positive reviews without lifting a finger.
+Rating management will allow you to build positive online reviews on autopilot without lifting a finger.

-Over time, your online reputation will improve, resulting in higher revenue and more loyal customers.
+Over time, your online reputation will improve, creating higher revenue, and more loyal customers.

 Automate the Process

-Also, with Bloom you’ll receive real-time notifications when a customer leaves a bad rating.
-This gives you the opportunity to contact the customer and resolve the issue immediately – perhaps even before they leave your place of business.
-The system will also remember the customer and ask for another rating after their next visit to make sure their issue is truly resolved.
+These notifications provide you with the opportunity to contact the customer and resolve the issue immediately – perhaps even before they leave your place of business.
+The system will also remember the customer and ask for another rating after their next visit to make sure there is a resolution.

 Learn how to proactively improve your online ratings and reviews in our free guide – Rocket Your Restaurant Ratings and Reviews